Chip Chap River: Sino-Indian border dispute

 In May 1962 a stand-off occurred as the Chinese troops moved toward an Indian post, giving every indication of intending to attack.
-The army asked if it should withdraw, but the Prime Minister Jawaharlal Nehru asked it to hold firm and not submit to the threat of force.
+The Indian army asked if it should withdraw, but Prime Minister Jawaharlal Nehru asked it to hold firm and not submit to the threat of force.
 The Chinese troops eventually withdrew.
 Following a similar standoff in the Galwan valley, the commanders in Ladakh were authorised to fire on Chinese if they came too close.
 This happened in September 1962.
 When the Chinese troops came close to one of the Indian posts, the Indians opened fire at "point-blank range", killing several men.
 The Indian government arranged for the bodies to be returned to the Chinese without generating any publicity.
 This was perhaps the last major clash before the breakout of open hostilities on 20 October, after which all the Indian posts were attacked with major force and neutralised.
 By the end of the Sino-Indian War of 1962, the Chinese forces had occupied all the territory up to their 1960 claim line.